-The Fund continues to pursue its objective of investing in a diversified portfolio of income generating real-estate assets in the UAE and GCC, based on secure long-term lease agreements with a strong credit profile of the tenants focusing on Education and Healthcare.
+The objective of the Fund is to invest in a diversified portfolio of income generating real estate assets in the UAE and GCC, based on secure long-term lease agreements with a strong credit profile of the tenants focusing on Education and Healthcare.
 The Fund is also mandated to invest in assets in the Industrial segment to diversify its asset base.